 Class A Required Subordinated Amount.
-The total required subordinated amount of subordinated notes for a tranche of Class A Card series notes is generally equal to the sum of the required subordinated amount of Class B notes, the required subordinated amount of Class C notes and the required subordinated amount of Class D notes for that tranche of Class A Card series notes.
+The total required subordinated amount of subordinated notes for a tranche of Class A Card series notes is generally equal to the sum of the required subordinated amount of Class B notes, the required subordinated amount of Class D notes for that tranche of Class A Card series notes.

-For each tranche of Class A Card series notes, the required subordinated amount of Class B notes, the required subordinated amount of Class B notes, in each case, will be generally equal to a stated percentage of the adjusted outstanding dollar principal amount of that tranche of Class A notes.
-Initially, for the Class A(2017-1) notes, that stated percentage is 11.3925% for Class B notes, 11.3925% for Class C notes and 3.7975% for Class D notes.
-COMET may change any of these percentages so long as the sum of these stated percentages for the Class A(2017-1) notes is equal to or greater than 26.5825%, and provided that change will not result in a shortfall in the available subordinated amount for any tranche of Card series notes.
-Therefore, any combination of percentages of Class B notes, Class C notes or Class D notes would satisfy the required subordinated amount for the Class A(2017-1) notes, as long as they added up to 26.5825%, and provided that change would not result in a shortfall in the available subordinated amount for any tranche of Card series notes.
+For each tranche of Class A Card series notes, the required subordinated amount of Class B notes, the required subordinated amount of Class D notes, in each case, will be generally equal to a stated percentage of the adjusted outstanding dollar principal amount of that tranche of Class A notes.
+Initially, for the Class A(2019-1) notes, that stated percentage is 11.3925% for Class B notes, 11.3925% for Class C notes and 3.7975% for Class D notes.
+COMET may change any of these percentages as described further below in this section of the prospectus.

-Class B Card series notes is equal to the sum of the required subordinated amount of Class C notes and the required subordinated amount of Class C notes and the required subordinated amount of Class B Card series notes.
+Class B Required Subordinated Amount.
+The total required subordinated amount of subordinated notes for a tranche of Class B Card series notes is equal to the sum of the required subordinated amount of Class C notes and the required subordinated amount of Class D notes for that tranche of Class B Card series notes.
 Generally, Class B Card series notes which provide credit enhancement for the Class A Card series notes will share the same credit enhancement provided to those Class A notes by the Class C notes and Class D notes in the Card series.
 Therefore, (i) the required subordinated amount of Class C notes for a tranche of Class B Card series notes will generally be equal to that Class B tranche's pro rata share of the aggregate required subordinated amount of Class C notes for all Class A notes in the Card series and (ii) the required subordinated amount of Class D notes for a tranche of Class B Card series notes will generally be that Class B tranche's pro rata share of the required subordinated amount of Class D notes for all Class A notes in the Card series.
 See "The Notes-Required Subordinated Amount and Usage-Class B Required Subordinated Amount" in this prospectus for exceptions to these rules.